 Sampson expects her team to be comfortable with the uncomfortable.
 "Upsetting colleagues and community groups is uncomfortable," she acknowledges, "We live in a world of winners and losers.
 A lot of people keep score, and when powerful groups lose (funding, for example), forward progress feels impossible."
 But building community means throwing out that kind of scorecard and doing the impossible--that is, convincing unhappy constituents that you have their interests at heart, that there is a better way, and sticking with it.

 For example, Sampson points out many United Way chapters don't work with donor advised funds.
-"But one of our most faithful supporters and donors, Troy Aikman, asked us to consider working with him to establish a donor advised fund.
+"But one of our most faithful supporters and donors, Troy Aikman, to consider working with him to establish a donor advised fund.
 Making that possible put us in a position to build a relationship with Troy and leverage his incredibly influential voice for our cause.
 But, it also made some of our peer organizations uncomfortable."

 5. "To thine own self be true."